top of page

 https://www.youtube.com/watch?v=IjKULlCi37k

-A SNAPSHOT OF CORRUPTION AND MISCONDUCT RISKS FOR VICTORIA POLICE - 2023 VIC
+A SNAPSHOT OF CORRUPTION AND MISCONDUCT RISKS FOR VICTORIA POLICE - 2023 VICTORIA

 The most common types of alleged behaviour includes inaction, breach of professional boundaries, force, criminal behaviour and misuse of resources.